oac-tree/oac-tree-gui/doc/index.rst

 Welcome to the documentation of oac-tree GUI
 ============================================

-This is a user manual of the Graphical User Interface for the oac-tree framework.
+This is a user manual of the Graphical User Interface of ITER Sequencer, also known as `oac-tree`.
+The `oac-tree` is a C++ framework for creating and executing automation procedures based on the behavioral trees.
+It is developed in the context of the ITER Supervision and Automation System (SUP).

-The application  is intended to simplify various aspects of work with oac-tree, including browsing, editing, execution, and debugging of automation procedures.
+The Graphical User Interface is intended to simplify various aspects of work with `oac-tree`, including browsing, editing, execution, and debugging of automation procedures.

 *Disclaimer*